 He makes the crazy move of rotating his next apple a little bit and biting the bottom of the apple first!
 As he eats it from the bottom up, do you know what happens?
 The core basically disappears.
 (And please remember: If you're going to eat the whole apple, please make sure the whole apple is clean and has no mold or problem spots.)

 Tracey and I decided to try it.
 She started from the bottom up.
 I started from the top down.
-You can see a photo of my half-eaten apple here.
-No core!
 I ate the entire apple — seeds and all.
 My apple was small and the seeds were very tiny.
-(Yes, I know that the seeds contain trace amounts of cyanide and might be dangerous if crushed and eaten in very large amounts.)
+(Yes, I know that apple seeds contain trace amounts of cyanide and may be dangerous if crushed and eaten in very large amounts.)

 Tracey said she made it about 3/4 of the way through before she got to a large section with seeds, then she started eating around them.
 She then turned it to the top and ate her way down to the seeds.
 Although she didn't eat the whole thing, she ate significantly more of the apple than she normally would have eaten.

 I shared the video and the fact that I had tried it and it worked on my Facebook feed, and I asked friends to comment.
 Many of them were amazed.
 They made comments like "that blew my mind," "that changed my life," "so incredible," and many commented that they'd be eating apples like that from now on.

 One asked, "Why does this freak me out?
 It really shouldn't.
 Why does it?"

 I don't have the answer to that question.
 It freaked me out, too.
 I'm sure it has something to do with having such a basic belief about such an ingrained habit destroyed so quickly.
 All our lives we've believed that apples have cores and you have to eat around the core.
 "If this isn't true," we wonder, "What else isn’t true?"